The Sunday School at Portsmouth United Methodist Church is a “One Room Schoolhouse” for children age preschool through grade 6.

 We invite you to join us and become part of our church family.
 We look forward to meeting you on Sunday morning!

-***Due to the cancellation of Sunday School as a result of the Coronavirus we will be posting some activities for children here:
+***Due to the cancellation of Sunday School as a result of the Coronavirus we will be posting some activities and messages for children here:

 Children’s Message for Sunday, May 24, 2020